Use 'Enter' for

 It is the electric field particles

-Escaping from the torus shaped particles of matter - i.e. the electron, positron and 'neutral' particle
+Escaping from the three torus shaped base particles - the electron, positron and 'neutral' particle

-That causes the particles of matter to form to a fixed size
+That causes the three torus shaped base particles to form to a fixed size

-Being a closed torus (unlike the open-ended helix of the neutrino and particle of light)
+Being a closed torus, unlike the open-ended helix of the neutrino base particle

-As a suggestion, the internally generated electric field particles escape from the closed torus of a particle of matter
+As a suggestion, the internally generated electric field particles escape from a torus shaped base particle

 By forcing open a gap on the surface of the torus

-Drag some of the strand shaped particles from the torus
+And as they escape, they drag with them, some of the strand particles from the torus

 With the diameter of the torus getting smaller

-The outer surface of the torus starts to have gaps
+The outer surface of the torus starts to have larger gaps

-Making it easier for a lesser density of the electric field particles to force open a gap and escape
+Making it easier for a lesser density of the electric field particles, to escape

-This continues until the torus reaches a minimum number of strand shaped particles - with a surface that is now prone to gaps
+This continues until the torus reaches a minimum number of internal strand particles - with a surface that now has large gaps

 Where the now lesser density of the escaping electric field particles, as a suggestion

-Are no longer able to drag further strand shaped particles from the torus
+Are no longer able to drag further strand particles, from the torus

 When this point is reached

-The electric field particles escape from the torus shaped particle of matter in repeating pulses
+The electric field particles escape from the torus shaped base particle, in repeating pulses

-But without further reducing the number of the strand shaped particles in the torus
+But without further reducing the number of the strand particles in the torus shaped base particle

 The escaping electric field particles

-Result in the electron and positron torus shaped particles forming to a set number of strand shaped particles
+Result in the electron and positron torus shaped base particles, forming to a set number of strand particles

 And therefore to a set mass and to a set amount of electric charge

-In the case of the 'neutral' particle, as a suggestion
+In the case of the 'neutral' base particle, as a suggestion

 As a suggestion